AlishaShahane/CSC540-DBMS_Publishing-House-Database-Management-System/README.md

 # Database Management System for Publishing House

-## Contributors:
-1. Alisha Shahane (asshahan)
-2. Shruti Kangle (sskangle)
-3. Poorva Kulkarni (pnkulkar)
+The project implements all functionalities required to operate a Publishing House.
+The design is based on the views of an author, editor, journlaist and publishing house admin.

-The project was implemented in Java and uses MariaDB.
+The implementation is capable of handling all operation for books and magazines, The project is implemented in Java and uses MariaDB.

 ## Instructions to Run:
 1. The .sql files provide a databse image and need to be run first-